NMilovic/snake-game/README.md

 ### Installation

-For clone of project run git clone http for HTTPS, or git clone ssh for SSH.
+For clone of project run git clone *https://gitlab.com/nmilovic/snake-game.git* for HTTPS, or git clone *git@gitlab.com:nmilovic/snake-game.git* for SSH.
 Then you can run index.html in your browser.

 ### Compatibility